MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/secure.md

 ## Next step

-The last methodology in the workload domain is the manage methodology.
+The last methodology in the mission domain is the manage methodology.
 The manage methodology has recommendations for driving operational efficiency.

 > [!div class="nextstepaction"]
 > [Manage](manage.md)